Brennan Manning: Public life

 By 1982, he had published several books and he decided to leave the Franciscan order.
 He moved to New Orleans and married Roslyn Ann Walker.
 He struggled with alcohol for the rest of his life and he and Roslyn divorced in 2000.

-Mannings' writings led to a more public ministry, and he was often asked to speak and to lead spiritual retreats.
+Manning's writings led to a more public ministry, and he was often asked to speak and to lead spiritual retreats.
 He saw his work as sharing the news of God's love for people.

 Manning was often public about his faults, noting at his high school reunion that during his life he had been "promiscuous, a liar, envious of the gifts of others, insufferably arrogant, a people-pleaser and a braggart", but he shared how, "By sheer undeserved grace, I've been able to abandon myself in unshaken trust to the compassion and mercy of Jesus Christ."

 Popular culture

 At one event he led singer Rich Mullins on a three-day silent retreat.
 This started a life-long friendship between the two, and Mullins named his backing group "a Ragamuffin Band."

 The following quote appeared in the prelude to dc Talk's song "What If I Stumble?"
 It also appeared on an intro track for the Christian metalcore band War of Ages on its album Fire from the Tomb: